-The Commission ordered that BC Instrument 32-513 Registration exemption for trades in connection with certain prospectus-exempt distributions (BCI 32-513) come into force and effect on March 27, 2010.
+The Commission ordered that BC Instrument 32-513 Registration Exemption for Trades in Connection with Certain Prospectus-Exempt Distributions (BCI 32-513) come into force and effect on March 27, 2010.
+On April 16, 2012, the Commission amended BCI 32-513 so that the exemption will not be available to a former registrant and to a person who has provided financial services to a purchaser.
 This BC Companion Policy explains how the Commission interprets and applies that instrument.

-The Commission has ordered that a person is exempt from the dealer registration requirement when trading in securities in connection with a distribution made in reliance on one or more of the following prospectus exemptions contained in National Instrument 45-106 Prospectus and Registration Exemptions (NI 45-106):
+The Commission has ordered that a person is exempt from the dealer registration requirement when trading in securities in connection with a distribution made in reliance on one or more of the following prospectus exemptions contained in National Instrument 45-106 Prospectus Exemptions (NI 45-106):